rob-myers/rob-myers.github.io/docs/plan.md

     - g.transform of frame
   - careful about game function exit codes
   - navPoly must be a single polygon?
-  - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
   - Support window tags `dark-front` and `dark-back` instead of `one-way`
   - Move light polygon computations into `lazy` i.e. reuse
   - Easier to toggle doors on mobile